livreQ/livreq.github.io/_pages/about.md

 Hi, welcome!
 I’m currently a Principal Investigator at the [ELLIS Institute Finland](https://www.ellisinstitute.fi/) and a Tenure-track Assistant Professor in the Department of Computer Science at [Aalto University](https://research.aalto.fi/en/organisations/professorship-chen-qi).
 I am also a member of ELLIS.
 Before this, I was a postdoctoral fellow at the Data Science Institute (DSI) and [Robot Vision & Learning Lab](https://rvl.cs.toronto.edu/) at the University of Toronto, supported by the [DSI Postdoc Fellowship](https://datasciences.utoronto.ca/postdoctoral-fellows/) and advised by Prof. [Florian Shkurti](https://www.cs.toronto.edu/~florian/).
 Additionally, I serve as a Faculty Affiliate Researcher at the [Vector Institute](https://vectorinstitute.ai/).
 I got my Ph.D. (dissertation with honor) from Laval University in Mar.
 2024, where I was supervised by Prof. [Mario Marchand](https://scholar.google.ca/citations?user=M792u2sAAAAJ&hl=en).
 Prior to this, I was a senior algorithm engineer at Baidu and Bytedance.
 I obtained my master of science in engineering (diplôme d'ingénière) at [Institut Polytechnique de Paris - Telecom Paris](https://www.telecom-paris.fr/en/home) and my bachelor's from [Chien-Shiung Wu College](https://en.wikipedia.org/wiki/Chien-Shiung_Wu_College), [Southeast University](https://en.wikipedia.org/wiki/Southeast_University) in China.

 ## Recruiting
 We currently have postdoctoral positions available through [HIIT](https://www.hiit.fi/hiit-postdoctoral-fellow-positions-in-computer-science).
+Applicants with a strong background in machine learning are encouraged to apply via this call.
+Another postdoctoral position offering an interdisciplinary collaboration opportunity can be found [here](https://livreq.github.io/postdoc-AI4hearing/).

 ## Research Goals